testcomputer/testcomputer/README.md

 </h1>
 -->
     </h1>
-- :telescope: Currently working as a network specialist configuring Juniper, Cisco, & Palo Alto network systems.
+- :telescope: Currently working as a network specialist

 - 🧮 Advancing in web development using javascript, CSS, & php.
 Open-source contributor.